ryanklee/LLM-Workflow-Director/docs/claude_integration.md

 - Utilize Claude's vision capabilities for tasks involving image analysis or understanding
 - Leverage Claude's multilingual abilities for global applications or translation tasks

-## Error Handling and Fallback Strategies
+## Error Handling and Retry Strategies
 - Implement retry mechanisms with exponential backoff for API call failures
 - Consider fallback options between Claude models (e.g., from Opus to Sonnet) in case of errors or timeouts
-- Maintain support for OpenAI models as a secondary option if Claude services are unavailable
+- Implement robust error handling and logging for all Claude API interactions

 ## Performance Monitoring
 - Track and analyze the performance of different Claude models for various task types